SFDO-Community-Sprints/DLRS-Documentation/docs/Getting Started/index.md

 # Getting Started
 ## Creating a New Lookup Rollup Summary

+(0. Not technically a DLRS step.
+But you must first create the field on the parent object that is going to store your rollup results.
+You will need this field to exist when creating your rollup.)

 1. Open the DLRS (Declarative Lookup Rollup Summaries) App.
 Click the third tab 'Manage Lookup Rollup Summaries'.

 ![DLRS Lookup Relation Fields](/DLRS-Documentation/assets/DLRSLookupRelationFields.png)